 - 1. Add a new sprite (from the library) - 2.
-Optional: change the size of your new sprite - 3.
-Make it move (try using loops, or making it follow your mouse pointer) - 4.
-Make this happen when the green flag is clicked - 5.
+Make it move (try using loops, or making it follow your mouse pointer) - 3.
+Make this happen when the green flag is clicked - 4.
 Make the car wait until the sprite is not touching the sensors before driving or make something happen when they do touch